 When it comes to growth hacking, Ramit takes a slightly different approach to many entrepreneurs in a sense that he takes the focus away from the money.
 Alternatively, the American author explains how too many people are so focused on the financial reward and less invested in the process of learning.

-While much of his advice is regurgitated in publications all over the internet, we can clearly sense from his beliefs that Ramit Sethi believes in a hard work ethic and a willingness to learn.
-Instead of complaining about the money, Ramit advises that more people need to accept that learning is a vital part of the process and that putting this approach into practice will inevitably result in the former.
+While much of his advice is regurgitated in publications all over the internet.
+We can clearly sense from his beliefs that Ramit Sethi believes in a hard work ethic and a willingness to learn.
+Instead of complaining about the money, Ramit advises that more people need to accept that learning is a vital part of the process.
+That putting this approach into practice will inevitably result in the former.

-Best known for banking more than $5 million in a matter of days, Ramit concludes this snippet of advice by emphasizing that people need quality information and for an entrepreneur to deliver such information or a product of this nature, a willingness to learn and put in the effort is crucial.
+Best known for banking more than $5 million in a matter of days.
+Ramit concludes this snippet of advice by emphasizing that people need quality information.
+For an entrepreneur to deliver such information or a product of this nature, a willingness to learn and put in the effort is crucial.

 3. Gary Vaynerchuck – Being human, in spite of being a brand